 Admitted in Hong Kong, Australia, and Wisconsin (USA), he has practiced extensively in the US (as both a patent litigator and public prosecutor), Europe (as EMEA anti-counterfeiting counsel for Nokia) and in the PRC and Asia Pacific, both as in-house counsel for Louis Vuitton (managing its AP anti-counterfeiting program), as well as in private practice with two of the world’s leading international law firms and one of Australia’s premier IP practices.

 Dan acts on behalf of a wide range of clients, including garment manufacturers, electronics and computer companies, pharmaceuticals companies, and luxury goods manufacturers.
-Of particular note is his wealth of experience in designing and managing regional intellectual property programmes and IP security programs in supply chain and distribution contexts.
+Of particular note is his wealth of experience in designing and managing regional intellectual property programs and IP security programs in supply chain and distribution contexts.

-Dan is a frequent speaker and write on intellectual property topics, having published articles on online counterfeiting, the development of landlord liability theory, trade secrets protection and the design and management of Asia-based supply chain programmes.
+Dan is a frequent speaker and write on intellectual property topics, having published articles on online counterfeiting, the development of landlord liability theory, trade secrets protection and the design and management of Asia-based supply chain programs.
 Dan also serves on the International Trademark Association’s Anti-Counterfeiting Committee.

 Fluent in Chinese Mandarin, Dan has practiced as a China IP specialist for over 17 years.
 He has been recognized as a China “IP Star” by Managing IP Magazine.